-When a company creates no carbon dioxide emissions, it is considered carbon neutral or zero-emission.
-The operations of the company do not change the carbon content of the atmosphere as the amount of carbon dioxide emissions is zero.
+When a company creates no carbon dioxide emissions, it is considered carbon neutral.
+Carbon-neutral operations do not change the carbon content of the atmosphere as the amount of carbon dioxide emissions is zero.
 In other words, the operations are emission-free.

 3. Carbon emissions/greenhouse gas emissions

 These terms are used when talking about greenhouse gases that cause climate change.
 In addition to carbon dioxide, greenhouse gases also include methane and ozone.
 Refrigerants in refrigerators are also strong greenhouse gases.

 As different greenhouse gases have a different impact on the climate, we have to the convert the other greenhouse gases to carbon dioxide equivalents (CO2e) in order to find out their total impact.

 a: Carbon offset carried out by the entire S Group or an individual company

 Carbon offset is related to our goal of being carbon negative in our own operations (scope 1 and 2).
 After we have reduced our emissions, there might still exist a carbon load from, for example, the production of district heating.
 Carbon offset is a reduction in emissions made to compensate for emissions made elsewhere S Group always aims for carbon negativity in its compensation, which means that emissions are overcompensated.

 In practice, carbon offsetting is used to increase carbon storage (e.g., through land restoration or the planting of trees) elsewhere to compensate the amount of emission that our operations have created.